susanBuck/notes/05_Laravel/09_Databases_Eloquent_ORM.md

 The query builder is a Laravel component (accessed by the `DB` Facade) which makes it easy to create and run database queries.

-For example, here's how you would grab a single book from the `books` table using the DB `get()` method:
+For example, here's how you would grab all the rows from the `books` table using the DB `get()` method:

 ```php
 $books = DB::table('books')->get();